internetofsteve/kubey-infra/README.md

 # kubey-infra

-Template store for setting up the environment for our demo app.
+Template store for setting up the Kubernetes environment for our demo app.

 ## Deployment
 TODO